Azerbaijan – Georgia – Armenia – Iran

 Day 18: Tehran [B,L,D]

 After you enjoy a great buffet breakfast and leave the hotel, enjoy a full day guided tour of Tehran.
 First we will visit The Archaeological Museum: A must-see in Tehran.
-The collection includes pottery, ceramics, stone figures and carvings from 5th & 4th millennium BC.
+The collection includes pottery, ceramics, stone figures and carvings from 5th & 4th millennium B.C.
 Four tablets inscribed in cuneiform, Darius I inscription, carved staircase, tiles from Apadana Palace, and salt man are some of the highlights.
 Later, we will explore The National Jewels Museum: The treasury of Iranian national royal jewels accommodates the world’s most precious jewelry collection.
 The treasury has an interesting history, going back centuries.
 The Glassware and Ceramic Museum would be our last stop before lunch.
 The premises have been turned into a museum where glass and clay works are on display and were built about 90 years ago.
-The building is a combination of the traditional Iranian style and the European architecture of the 19th century.
-The collection of glass and clay works that are on display at the museum is among the rarest in Iran and it includes clay pots dating back the 4th millennium BC up to the present time, as well as glass works from the 1st millennium BC up to the contemporary era.
-European glass works from the 18th and 19th centuries are also part of the collection.
+The building is a combination of the traditional Iranian style and the European architecture of the XIX Century.
+The collection of glass and clay works that are on display at the museum is among the rarest in Iran and it includes clay pots dating back the 4th millennium B.C. up to the present time, as well as glass works from the 1st millennium B.C. up to the contemporary era.
+European glass works from the XVIII and XIX Centuries are also part of the collection.

 Day 19: Tehran – Shiraz [B,L,D]